circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Cache Dependencies

-To speed up our builds we should cache our dependencies.
+To speed up our builds, we should cache our dependencies.
 This is very flexible on CircleCI 2.0.
 Here are the steps we're adding to `config.yml`:

 ```YAML
     steps: